 is not a frame for $L^2(\R \times \Q_p)$. \end{thmx}

-The group $\R \times \Q_p$ is an example of a second countable, locally compact group with noncompact connected component of the identity which is \emph{not} compactly generated: Hence, it is not covered by the result in \cite{kankut}.
-Examples of Gabor frames in $L^2(\R \times \Q_p)$ were constructed in \cite{adeles}, and a mild Balian--Low type theorem, namely \cite[Proposition 4.4]{adeles}, is also proved.
-However, the result only holds for functions in $S_0(\R \times \Q_p)$ of a very specific form, and \cref{thm:intro3} is a generalization to all generators in $S_0(\R \times \Q_p)$. \\
+The above theorem is the first Balian--Low theorem in the context of a LCA group which is not compactly generated.
+Hence, it is not covered by the result of Kaniuth and Kutyniok \cite{kankut}.
+Number-theoretic groups such as $\R \times \Q_p$ and the full adeles over the rationals have not been explored much in Gabor analysis so far.
+In \cite{adeles}, examples of Gabor frames in these groups are constructed, and a mild Balian--Low type theorem, namely \cite[Proposition 4.4]{adeles}, is also proved.
+However, the result only holds for functions in $S_0(\R \times \Q_p)$ of a very specific form, and \Cref{thm:intro3} is a generalization to all generators in $S_0(\R \times \Q_p)$. \\

-In the appendix, we have collected some basic results that are needed but do not constitute a part of the spirit of the main text.